 The shipping description(s) stated herein were prepared in accordance with certain assumptions at the time the SDS was authored, and can vary based on a number of variables that may or may not have been known at the time the SDS was issued.

-14.1.
-In Accordance with DOT Not regulated for transport 14.2.
+In Accordance with DOT 14.1.
+Not regulated for transport 14.2.
 In Accordance with IMDG Not regulated for transport 14.3.
 In Accordance with IATA Not regulated for transport

-SECTION 15: REGULATORY INFORMATION
+In Accordance with TDG SECTION 15: REGULATORY INFORMATION